LUJAIN55/crypto-price-prediction-rnn/README.md

 The model successfully learns temporal patterns in cryptocurrency price movements and produces reasonable future price predictions.
 Visualizations are included to compare predicted vs actual values.

+## 📌 Note
+This project uses Kaggle API to download the dataset.
+Make sure to upload your kaggle.json file when running in Google Colab.